evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtab %}

-{% tab title=”Filtered by Test ID" %}
+{% tab title="Filtered by Test ID" %}

 **Filtered by Test ID**.
-To show the results (any status) of specified Tests (on constant columns, missing values, empty rows), with daily level aggregation.
+To show all results for a specified list of Tests (on constant columns, missing values, empty rows) with daily-level aggregation.

 ```
 project.dashboard.add_panel(